Andrea Rosen

 Andrea Rosen (born September 29, 1974) is an American comedian and actress most notable for her work with comedy troupes Stella and Variety Shac, and for her appearances in numerous television commercials.
-She is the creator of Take Me to Your Mother, a documentary-style comedy on the Nick Jr./NickMom cable network.
+She is the creator of Take Me to Your Mother, a documentary-style comedy on the Nick Jr. Channel/NickMom cable network.

 Life and career

 Rosen shared an apartment for five years with Stella member Michael Showalter.

 A regular on the Brooklyn comedy circuit, Ms. Rosen has written and performed two one-woman shows, Fast and Loose and Room for Rent.

 Rosen was discovered in December 2000, when Terry's Chocolate named her "America's Whackiest Amateur Comedian".

 Rosen co-wrote and performed It's a Detective Agency and Everyone's English, a play at the NYC Fringe Festival.
 In late 2007, Rosen revealed that Variety Shac was working on a television pilot for the Adult Swim cable network.

 As of 2013, Rosen stars on the comedy show, Take Me to Your Mother on NickMom.

+Personal life

-She is married to actor/comedian John Gemberling and they have two sons.
+She married actor/comedian John Gemberling in 2012 and they have two sons.